Apex Legends guns/weapons [Balance Update] – best guns, weapon stats, weapon tier list

 The VK-47 Flatline is what you might call the baseline Assault Rifle in terms of stats.
 With decent flat damage stats, a high clip size, and a fairly easy to control spray pattern, you can’t go too far wrong with the Flatline at any range, particularly once you’ve kitted it out with decent attachments.
 Unfortunately in the eyes of many it’s left in the dust by the R-301 Carbine, but it’s still a weapon worthy of caution.

 The Hemlok Burst AR is – you guessed it – a burst weapon, firing 3 bullets in extremely quick succession, which means if you’re accurate with them you can deal over 100 damage in the space of about 0.2 seconds.
-But the Hemlok’s burst mode can’t hope to compete with the short-range DPS of many other weapons, so it’s much better to switch to single-shot mode with the Hemlok and click rapidly to rip apart your enemies with the Hemlok’s high damage-per-shot, which exceeds that of any other automatic weapon in Apex Legends besides the Devotion.
+Many players prefer to use the single-shot mode of the Hemlok and click rapidly to deliver an even higher rate of fire over time.
+Either way this punchy rifle has the ability to rip apart your enemies with the its very high damage-per-shot, which equals the Havoc and exceeds that of any other automatic weapon in Apex Legends besides the Spitfire.

 Still, players will usually give up the Hemlok for a good ol’ Carbine.